A city celebrated for its iconic industrial heritage, Newcastle is transforming into a smart, liveable and sustainable city.

 A city known for being the home of major industries spanning brickworks, collieries, foundries, gasworks, smelters, steelworks and incinerators is transforming into one of Australia’s most celebrated lifestyle cities – one that is famed for its fantastic beaches, distinctive architecture and laidback lifestyle.

-Newcastle City Council has been proud to partner with the local community on many transformative projects that are helping Newcastle’s transformation.
+City Of Newcastle has been proud to partner with the local community on many transformative projects that are helping Newcastle’s transformation.

 Major current remediation projects in Newcastle